tariaiuk/website/dojos/index.md

     </div>
 </div>

-Honisz-Greens Sensei passed his 6th Dan examination at first attempt in June 2012 in Kofu City, Yamanashi Prefecture - Japan.
-He was awarded his Renshi Shogo from the Zen Nihon Kendo Renmei in 2013.
+Honisz-Greens Sensei passed all his Iaido grades in Japan and passed his 6th Dan examination at first attempt in Kofu City, Yamanashi Prefecture - Japan.
+He was also awarded his Renshi Shogo from the Zen Nihon Kendo Renmei.

+He passed 7th Dan in Prague in 2025.

 He is a British Kendo Association accredited Club Coach Level 2 and been awarded National Coach status and been a shinpan (judge) at the European Iaido Championships numerous times.